 On August 16, 2022, the Inflation Reduction Act of 2022 was enacted, which, among other things, imposed a 15% minimum tax on book income of certain large corporations, a 1% excise tax on net stock repurchases made after December 31, 2022 and several tax incentives to promote clean energy.
 Further proposed tax changes that may be enacted in the future could impact our current or future tax structure and effective tax rates.
 The federal government has previously proposed other legislation that would further broaden the tax base and limit tax deductions in certain situations.
 Proposed and future provisions could have a material adverse impact on our tax rate, cash flow, and financial results.
 There can be no assurance that future tax law changes will not increase the rate of the corporate income tax significantly, impose new limitations on deductions, credits or other tax benefits, or make other changes that may adversely affect our business, cash flows or financial performance.
-In the absence of additional clarification and guidance from the IRS on certain tax matters, the Company will take positions with respect to a number of unsettled issues.
-There is no assurance that the IRS or a court will agree with the positions taken by us, in which case tax penalties and interest may be imposed that could adversely affect our business, cash flows or financial performance.
+In the absence of additional clarification and guidance from the IRS on certain tax matters, the Company will take positions taken by us, in which case tax penalties and interest may be imposed that could adversely affect our business, cash flows or financial performance.
 In the future, additional guidance may be issued by the IRS, the Department of the Treasury, or other governing body that may significantly differ from our interpretation of the law, which may result in a material adverse effect on our business or financial condition.